 Creamy caramelized onions with roast beef and buttery browned mushrooms loaded onto a cheesy pizza.
-Put this one on the bucket list folks, because this pizza is really special.
+Put this one on the bucket list folks, because this French Onion Pizza is really special.

 You guys!
 I have kinda spent the past week trying to come up with something new for you.
 Something stellar. …And nuthin.
 Complete blank.
 I think I’m in a bit of an all-around life funk right now anyway.
 Nothing major, nothing a good spa day can’t cure.
 Just classic cold + losing my motivation to workout cuz it’s February (even though it’s gorgeous out) + taking a graduate nuclear engineering class (yes, really) and that sure sucks + it’s the middle of the school year for my daughter and I’m making uber-important life decisions for her for middle school next year cuz apparently 12 is the new 18… is it summer yet?